kriss3/BCIT_COMP2526_Assignment2_Tests/README.md

 	    combined them and pushed as one file.
 From here we can keep adding new tests.\
 22Nov2020 - Merging changes from Galina for RemoveAll\
 		Merging changes from Albina for RetainAll\
-24Nov2020 - Adding minor test for isEmpty()
+24Nov2020 - Adding minor test for isEmpty()\
+25Nov2020 - Adding tests for contains/containsAll\\
+			Thank you Rafael

-Current Number of Tests: 50
+Current Number of Tests: 57